-Planning an adventure elopement is an exciting phase for the couple about to be married.
-Who will be on the guest list?, what adventures will you two encounter?, where will the dream destination be?; the list of priorities go on and on.
+Planning an adventure elopement or destination wedding is an exciting phase for the couple about to be married.
+Who will be on the guest list?
+What adventures will you two encounter?
+Where will the dream destination be?
+The list of priorities go on and on.
 Perhaps one of the most important aspects of a destination wedding is the safe transportation of your wedding dress.

 Well, not to worry.
 In this post, I’ll be discussing everything you need to know about how to fly with a wedding dress.
 Starting from the packing and safety measures, you’ll also get to know about the various policies of the airline when it comes to flying with a wedding dress.
 I’ll cover all the best carriers like Delta Air Lines, JetBlue Airways, American Airlines, Southwest Airlines, Alaska Airlines and United Airlines.

 Plus, I’ve also added a few bonus tips towards the end.
 So, sit tight and let’s take a look at all the transportation logistics below!

 Before you get to know about which airlines let you fly with a wedding dress, it’s important to know how to handle the thing first.
 Regardless of which carrier you choose, these tips and tricks will come in handy.
 If you want that destination wedding to be perfect, you are advised to follow these simple hacks:

 When it comes to airlines, there is no ‘one size fits all’ scenario.
 Every carrier is different and has a distinct set of rules and regulations.
 It’s definitely a good idea to talk to your airlines prior to flying with a wedding dress.
 Get to know how they handle such items and search online for some reviews as well.
 Although, they may not ensure safe passage of your dress over the phone, it doesn’t hurt to know some information beforehand.